 - Commercial mayonnaise contains 80% vegetable oil, 8 % water, 6% egg, 4% vinegar, 1% salt, and 1% sugar.

 - Low-fat mayonnaise has around 50% vegetable oil, 35% water, 4% egg, 3% vinegar, 1.5% sugar, and 0.7% salt.

 Benefits Of Mayonnaise

 Mayonnaise, when eaten in limited quantities, can be good for health.
 Here is how it can be beneficial for you.

-- Vitamin K: One tablespoon of mayonnaise has around 24 micrograms (mcg) of vitamin K, which is 30% of the daily requirement of 60mcg.
-Vitamin K is important during labor as it helps in clotting and prevents excess bleeding.Your baby also needs vitamin K for his development.
+- Vitamin K: One tablespoon of regular mayonnaise has around 22.5 micrograms (mcg) of vitamin K, which is more than 25% of the daily requirement of 90mcg (AI) (7).

 Remember that mayonnaise need not be taken as a health food during pregnancy as you can get these vitamins and fat from other healthier foods.